BolunDai0216/PyMuJoCoBase/README.md

 # PyMuJoCoBase

 This repo contains starter code and examples for running simulations in MuJoCo with its Python bindings.
-The repo is inspired by the C code used in Prof.Pranav Bhounsule's [MuJoCo Mini Course](https://pab47.github.io/mujoco.html).
+The repo is inspired by the C code used in Prof.Pranav Bhounsule's [MuJoCo Bootcamp](https://pab47.github.io/mujoco.html).

 ## Contents